twcc/man-vip/doc-en/docs/user-guides/twcc/cfs/access-interfaces-hot-files.md

-* After successfully connect, you can see the created bucket on CFS.
+* After successful connection, you can see the created bucket of CFS.

 :::info
-If you are using other third-party software, please set the following information to ensure a successful connection.
+If you are using other third-party tools, please set the following information to ensure a successful connection.
 - Region：us-east-1
 - Signature Version：V4
 :::

-### Delete S3 Dataset
+### Delete a S3 dataset

-* If S3 dataset is no longer needed, please select the bucket and click the **DELETE** button.
+* If a S3 dataset is no longer needed, you can delete it by selecting the bucket and click the **DELETE** button.

 ![](https://cos.twcc.ai/SYS-MANUAL/uploads/upload_3246037a6309e6713d244e1f0cc3341d.png)

 ## SFTP

-CFS also provides SFTP access interface, you can use SFTP client software (e.g., FileZilla) to access the items stored in CFS.
+CFS also provides SFTP accessing service, you can use SFTP client software (e.g., FileZilla) to access the files stored in CFS.

 * Click **SFTP Service** to obtain SFTP service connection information, including SFTP service host address: **`sftp://cfs.twcc.ai`** and port information.